 \subsection{PGD and Critic Lipschitz Regularization}

-Gradient Based Regularizer \cite{kuang2022learning} does not solve $h(s,\epsilon,V)$ in (\ref{eq:wcve}) exactly, but provides a fast approximation for the infimum state-value: $\inf_{\hat{s} \in B_{\epsilon,\infty}(s)} V(\hat{s}) \approx V(s) - \epsilon ||\nabla_s V(s)||_1$.
+Gradient Based Regularizer \cite{kuang2022learning} does not solve $h(s,\epsilon,V)$ in (\ref{eq:wcve}) exactly, but uses the fast approximation $\inf_{\hat{s} \in B_{\epsilon,\infty}(s)} V(\hat{s}) \approx V(s) - \epsilon ||\nabla_s V(s)||_1$.
 However, the learned critic network is typically nonconvex, so the approximation is not always reliable.
 We choose to solve WCVE using PGD \cite{madry2017towards}, an iterative optimization algorithm that searches for solutions within the constraint set.
-In each iteration, PGD updates the state towards the direction that decreases the state-value, then projects the state back into the $L_\infty$-norm ball.
+In each iteration, PGD updates the state in the direction that decreases the state-value, then projects the state back into the $L_\infty$-norm ball.
 Algorithm \ref{alg:wcve-pgd} presents the pseudocode for solving WCVE with PGD.
 While PGD does introduce additional overhead, we limit the number of iterations to 10 so that the overhead is not prohibitive.

-PGD does not mitigate the degradation of policy performance when the gradients of $V$'s deep function approximator are large and inaccurate.
+PGD does not mitigate performance degradation when the gradients of $V$'s deep function approximator are highly inaccurate.
 To address this limitation, a Lipschitz-regularized critic is considered, which is justified if the true RMDP value functions are Lipschitz.
 Prior work~\cite{pirotta2015policy,rachelson2010locality} has shown that when the reward function, policy, and transition dynamics satisfy Lipschitz continuity, the resulting state-value and state–action value functions are also Lipschitz continuous.

-In many continuous control tasks, the reward function can be designed to be Lipschitz w.r.t. the state-action space (e.g. linear functions, or differentiable functions on compact domains).
-However, transition dynamics are often not globally Lipschitz because of impulse events that result in discontinuous state changes.
-This issue can be mitigated by either designing compliant models for impulse events \cite{castro2020transition} or considering local Lipschitz continuity in dynamical systems \cite{khajenejad2022interval}.
+In many continuous control tasks, the reward can be designed to be Lipschitz w.r.t. the state-action space.
+However, dynamics are often not globally Lipschitz because of impulse events that produce discontinuous state changes.
+This can be mitigated by either designing compliant models for impulse events \cite{castro2020transition} or considering local Lipschitz continuity in dynamical systems \cite{khajenejad2022interval}.
 We choose the second idea and apply local Lipschitz regularization to the critic network, as in (\ref{eq:lipschitz-reg-loss}).